SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 If you define your own system and allow either 1 or 2 tones, this gives you \\(n(n+1)/2\\) symbols from \\(n\\) tones.

 [^keypad]: Yes, I said 4 columns!
 The characters are A, B, C, and D, although keypads actually using those buttons were phased out way before DTMF on actual phones was.
 The corresponding tones are often used as control signals.
-[^landline]: Let's be real, this is rapidly approaching the point of "No one but Ed has had this experience," if we're not already there yet.
+[^landline]: Let's be real, this is rapidly approaching the point of "no one but Ed has had this experience," if we're not already there yet.

 **Phase** modulation is the last possible modulation, as the description of the sine wave only has three parameters.
 Phase is only defined with respect to another reference&mdash;the phase of a single sine wave in isolation isn't well defined.